Fleur Fewster, Principal and Senior Podiatrist

 Louise utilises her broad range of knowledge and experience, along with her excellent communication skills to provide a comprehensive approach to the care of people with foot and related lower limb conditions.

 In particular, she enjoys helping people with foot and lower limb pain, providing diabetic foot assessments & education, plus offering general footcare treatment of conditions of the skin and nails.
-Louise is a registered Podiatrist with AHPRA, an active member of the Australian Podiatry Association and participates regularly in further eduction.
+Louise is a registered Podiatrist with AHPRA, an active member of the Australian Podiatry Association, and participates regularly in further education.

 What is a Podiatrist?

-The Podiatrist’s scope of practice includes areas such as paediatrics, diabetes, sports injuries, structural problems, the treatment of the elderly as well as general foot care.
+The Podiatrist’s scope of practice includes areas such as pediatrics, diabetes, sports injuries, structural problems, the treatment of the elderly as well as general foot care.

 (Source: Australian Podiatry Association)